 An alernative is to correct your name directly on SquashLevels which can be done by your county admin, by us or by you if you are a member of SquashLevels.
 You can now lock your name on SquashLevels so it is not updated by new results coming in which is a more permanent solution.

 This is a common question as a very poor result can ding your level.
 There are limits to how much it can drop in one match but if you couldn't complete the match through injury it's probably not a fair representation of your level.
-This is a sensitive area because your opponent is equally effected.
-The key requirements for declaring an injury are:
+This is a sensitive area because your opponent is equally effected and will lose out on what they probably think was a good result!
+For a result to be recorded as an injury at least one of the following must be true:

 Badsquash has a flag that can be set by the team captain when entering the results.
 This can also be applied at any time.

+Because the systems above upload the injury flag along with the results, any injury must be recorded on the respective system.
+If it is recorded soley on SquashLevels then the flag will be overwritten next time the result is uploaded and the injury record will be lost.
 The other league systems don't support the injury flag so please get in touch with us here and we can set it directly in SquashLevels.
-We will need to see evidence of the agreements needed.
+We will need to see evidence as required above.

 If you're not logged in then go to the Log in/Join page and from there you will see a form to enter your email address for a link to reset your password.
 If you don't get the email and you've checked your junk folder then please get in touch with us anyway and we'll reset it from our end.